galaxyproject/gxadmin/docs/README.query.md

          3 | 2013-02-07 16:48:00 |    11 | Paste1            | 1.0.0     |      8 | addValue          | 1.0.0
          4 | 2013-02-07 16:48:00 |    13 | cat1              | 1.0.0     |     18 | addValue          | 1.0.0
          4 | 2013-02-07 16:48:00 |    13 | cat1              | 1.0.0     |     20 | Count1            | 1.0.0

+### query workflow-invocation-status

+**NAME**

+query workflow-invocation-status -  Report on how many workflows are in new state by handler

+**SYNOPSIS**

+gxadmin query workflow-invocation-status

+**NOTES**

+Really only intended to be used in influx queries.